SOCR/TCIU/package/TSplotly/README.md

 ========

 This page is set up to store package, description and related data of an R package **TSplotly** TSplotly package provides an effective mechanism to utilize the powerful plotly package for graphing time series data.
-It contains 4 core functions:
+It contains 5 core functions:
     TSplot: create plot_ly plot on time series data or fitted ARIMA(X) models.
+    TSplot_gen: a general version of TSplot.
     ADDline: add lines on existing TSplot objects, as needed.
-    GGtoPY: create a convinent way to transform (reformat) ggplot2 datasets into a format that can work on Plot_ly.
+    GGtoPY: create a convenient way to transform (reformat) ggplot2 datasets into a format that can work on Plot_ly.
-    GTSplot: create multiple plot_ly lines (timeseries) based on data frames containing multiple timeseries data
+    GTSplot: create multiple plot_ly lines (time series) based on data frames containing multiple time series data

 Now this package is mainly used on SOCR's project: ["Time Complexity and Inferential Uncertainty (TCIU)"](http://www.socr.umich.edu/TCIU/).
 You could see most of the examples in the last part of Chapter 1